PyMVPA/PyMVPA/doc/source/tutorial_datasets.rst

 Besides samples the dataset offers number of attributes that enhance the data with information that is present in the NIfTI image header in the file.
-Each sample has information about its volume id in the timeseries and the actual acquisition time (relative to the beginning of the file).
+Each sample has information about its volume id in the time series and the actual acquisition time (relative to the beginning of the file).
 Moreover, the original voxel index (sometimes referred to as ``ijk``) for each feature is available too.
 Finally, the dataset also contains information about the dimensionality